 If you believe, as I, that we are experiencing the transition to the creative economy, the ability to train future employees with innovation skills will determine the winners and losers for organizations and countries.
 Those with a workforce without innovation skills will be relegated to being producers rather than creators.

 I don't want to sound like I'm blaming educators.
 The ultimate responsibility falls on the parents for the education and training of their children.
 So what skills should parents ensure their kids?
-A recently published report based on the Newsweek-Intel Innovation Survey, shows that US and China parents don't agree on what skills are critical for children to have when it comes to innovation.
+A recently published report based on the Newsweek-Intel Innovation Survey shows that US and China parents don't agree on what skills are critical for children to have when it comes to innovation.

 So, what are these critical skills?

 Find opportunities for your kids to gain the experience and skills needed to win the emerging economy.
 Get them involved in Junior Achievement so they understand business and how to be an entrepreneur.
 Get them on a FIRST team so they learn how to invent, create and collaborate.
-Put them in situations where they have to work with others from different cultures such as an international internship.
+Put them in situations where they have to work with others from different cultures, such as an international internship.

-While we as a society need to change the educational system to ensure we are producing the best employees possible, its the parents that can have the most positive and immediate impact on instilling innovation skills.
+While we as a society need to change the educational system to ensure we are producing the best employees possible, it's the parents that can have the most positive and immediate impact on instilling innovation skills.

 What jobs will they be ready for when the creative economy takes over?